irwinwilliams/azure-quickstart-templates/201-vmss-bottle-autoscale-basedonservicebusqueue/README.md

 ### Autoscale demo app on Ubuntu 16.04 ###

 Simple self-contained Ubuntu autoscale example which includes a Python Bottle server to do work.
-The VM Scale Set scales up when average CPU across all VMs > 60%, scales down when avg CPU < 30%.
+The VM Scale Set scales up when number of messages on a given service bus queue is more than 10 and scales down when the number of messages get to less than 5.

 - Deploy the scale set with an instance count of 1
 - After it is deployed look at the resource group public IP address resource (in portal or resources explorer).
 Get the IP or domain name.